north-road/slyr/docs/user_guide/troubleshooting.md

  > - Rerun the **SLYR** tool.

 ### Raster connversion ###
-Please ensure that you have the QGIS v3.30 to enable this function.
+Please ensure that you have the QGIS v3.30.3 or v3.28.7 to enable this function.

 ## Geopackage ##
 ArcGIS Pro and Geopackages has not yet reached full support.
 Therefore an error will be produced if you are exporting from a geopackage